 The bush has become a lush green carpet, covered with game and the animals are fat and healthy.
 Thousands of beautiful, golden brown baby wildebeest are skipping across the short grass plains in the southern Serengeti and Ndutu areas, teasing the lions, leopards, hyena and cheetah – many of whom have young cubs to feed.
 Kills and chases are commonly seen by the patient and lucky few to visit at this time of year – it’s quiet in terms of visitors but bustling when it comes to animal activity.

-In the central area, around our Serengeti Wilderness Camp, the “usual suspects” are around – large prides of lion, good leopard, elephants – and, large herds of buffalo, some of whom have taken to sleeping and grazing in our camp at night.
+In the central area, around our Serengeti Wilderness Camp, the “usual suspects” are around with large prides of lion, plenty of leopard, elephants and large herds of buffalo, some of whom have taken to sleeping and grazing in our camp at night.

 The rains have cleaned up all the dust, flushed out the muddy rivers and given the animals a good wash, it seems.
 They are all bright, clean, and alive with the promise of good grazing – you can just about feel their confidence in what the future holds.

 Birding is fantastic!
-The dawn chorus of waking birds in the camps around 05:00 is the best alarm clock of all and, followed by a decent cup of filter coffee on your veranda before the morning drive, beats any city alarm.
+The dawn chorus of waking birds in the camps around 05:00 is the best alarm clock of all and, followed by a decent cup of filter coffee on your veranda before the morning drive.
+This beats any city alarm.

 Best of all you can likely spend a good part of the day with very few other vehicles or people around, making this a very special time to travel.